Catalan-Nick/Catalan-Nick/README.md

 Programs with a greater amount of code, serveral of them showcase the use of different frameworks.
 - Tunic: A Bootstrap framed responsive website, featuring a shifting text box, carosel of images with controls, sliding sections with pop-up modules.
 - Movie_Browser: React website for seaching movies.
 API integration from [The Movie DataBase](https://www.themoviedb.org/?language=en-US)
+- R.A.P.I.D.: Serverless functions written in Javascript.
+A responsive Pokedex-like user interface, where the user can selected Regions of the Pokemon world and the different pokemon are displayed on cards with thier name and ID number.